Loading...

 Start/restart VerneMQ with: sudo systemctl restart vernemq.

-For Docker images the EULA can be accepted by setting the environment variableDOCKER_VERNEMQ_ACCEPT_EULA=yes
+For Docker images the EULA can be accepted by setting the environment variableDOCKER_VERNEMQ_ACCEPT_EULA=yes, for Docker Swarm add DOCKER_VERNEMQ_ACCEPT_EULA: yes to the environment.

 additionalEnv: